PowerDNS/pdns/pdns/recursordist/docs/lua-config/ztc.rst

 Zone to Cache
 -------------

-Zone to Cache is a function to load a zone to the Recursor cache periodically or once at startup.
+Zone to Cache is a function to load a zone into the Recursor cache periodically, or every time the Lua configuration is loaded, at startup and whenever ``rec_control reload-lua-config`` is issued.
 This allows the Recursor to have an always hot cache for these zones.
-The zone to cache can be retrieved via zone transfer (AXFR format) or read from a zone file retrieved via http, https or a local file.
+The zone content to cache can be retrieved via zone transfer (AXFR format) or read from a zone file retrieved via http, https or a local file.

 Example
 ^^^^^^^